webmapper/amaps/README.md

 To lint: `npm run lint`

+#### development server
 Instead of running the above commands separately, you can run a live-reloading development server: `npm run dev`.
 This watches `src/` and the config file in `config/amsterdam.config.js`, rebuilds and runs tests on changes.
 You can access the demo html pages at:

     localhost:8080/index.html
     localhost:8080/mora.html
     localhost:8080/tvm.html

-If you want to serve and test without using the `dev` command, the server
+If you want to serve and test without using the `dev` command, the server needs to be running in a separate terminal window.

 #### production build

-to build for production, which puts output in `dist/` instead of `test/`, run:
+to build for production, which puts output in `dist/` instead of `test/dist/`, run:

 `npm run build-amaps -- --production`

 ### with docker (used by Jenkins CI)

 from a fresh install with no `build_nlmaps` docker image on your machine:

-To run the http server in Docker: `docker-compose up --build -d serve`
+To run the http server in Docker: `docker-compose up --build -d serve` (accessible on port 8095)

 To run tests and lint: